 Your first-year advising seminar is a regular four-credit academic class; the professor of the course also serves as your faculty advisor.
 These seminars draw upon a professor’s expertise in certain areas and topics, but they are all designed to be useful and accessible for students across a wide range of interests and academic goals.
 In addition to teaching this course, your faculty advisor is available throughout the semester to discuss academic policies, registration for classes, and other important matters with students individually or in group appointments.
 All first-year students must be registered in an advising course for their first semester at Lang.

 Every fourth class session of the first-year seminar is a workshop led by the Lang First Year Fellow assigned to your course.
 Your First Year Fellow is an upper-level Lang student who serves as a peer advisor throughout the semester.
 These workshops address the transitional issues often confronted by first-year students at Lang.
 They are designed to help you develop skills in time management, good study habits, critical thinking and seminar discussion techniques, and personal health and safety.

 All freshmen are required to fulfill two semesters of expository writing: Writing the Essay 1 and Writing the Essay 2 (4 credits each).

-In Writing the Essay 2, students resume the work of the first course with activities that develop clear and forceful prose style through close reading and consistent writing and revision.
+In Writing the Essay 2, students resume the work of the first course with activities that develop a clear and forceful prose style through close reading and consistent writing and revision.
 Students are expected to learn research methods and produce at least one in-depth essay that requires library research.
 Each section of the course may focus on a specific discipline—such as literary criticism, psychology, or cultural studies—and its mode of essay writing (with reading and inquiry conducted at a higher level than in the previous semester).
-Writing the Essay 2 prepares students for the challenges of writing in a variety of concentrations since expectations often differ among the disciplines.
+Writing the Essay 2 prepares students for the challenges of writing in a variety of concentrations, since expectations often differ among the disciplines.